markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 #### Contact page

-- Verify contact link brings up a contact form giving the user the ability to contact the store onwer with any issues or feedback
+- Verify contact link brings up a contact form giving the user the ability to contact the store owner with any issues or feedback

 ### Automated testing